bbarres/SuMoRe/README.md

 Some general information on the survey and the main aims of the study.
 Basically, exploring the monitoring system of pesticide resistance in the world.

 ## Datasets
 In this section, you will find the list of the datasets used in this study.
-The data files can be found in the ***data*** folder.
+The data files can be found in the "data" folder.
 For the data tables, the name of the different variables are listed and explained as well.

-+ **20181211_data_pays.csv**: the first dataset contains information about countries for which there was at least one respondant to the survey.
++ **20181211_data_pays.csv:** the first dataset contains information about countries for which there was at least one respondant to the survey.
 It sums up the number of classes of pests that are monitored, the type of usage information available in the different countries and some information linked to the development level of the countries.
   + *pays*: name of the country.
   + *coexistence_pays*: type of monitoring cited at least once by the survey's respondant.
   + *Indice.Dvpt.Humain*: value of the Human Development Index (HDI) as of 2019.